schu4276/3601-lab2_client-server/LABTASKS.md

 # Lab Tasks

 - Questions that you need to answer (as a group!) are indicated with question mark symbols (:question:).
+- The Question section is at the end of this document
 - Tasks that specify work to do without a written response will be bulleted.

 Responses to questions should be submitted as specified by your instructor.